 Under normal circumstances, the Market Neutral Fund intends to generally remain "market neutral" on a "Beta-adjusted basis."
 As used here, Beta is a statistical measure of the sensitivity of a company's stock price to the movement of a broad stock market index.
 For the Market Neutral Fund, the Sub-Advisor considers a company's stock price Beta relative to the S&P 500[®] Index.
 A Beta of 1.0 means a stock generally moves up and down in proportion to the movement of the stock market.
 A Beta greater than 1.0 means a stock generally moves up and down more than the movement of the stock market.
 A Beta less than 1.0 means that a stock generally moves up and down more than the movement of the stock market.
-Beta-adjusted market neutral" means that the Sub-Advisor will attempt to offset 100% of the Market Neutral Fund's long exposure to the Beta of the broad stock market (i.e., the up and down movements of the short positions.
-For example, when the Betas of the short positions are higher than the Betas of the long positions, fewer dollars of short positions are needed to offset the Betas of the long portfolio.
-In this case, the Market Neutral Fund will be "market of a short positions, but will still be "market in the long positions than in the short positions), but will still be "market neutral" on a Beta-adjusted basis.
+Beta-adjusted market neutral" means that the Sub-Advisor will attempt to offset 100% of the Market Neutral Fund's long exposure to the Beta of the broad stock market (i.e., the up and down movements of the S&P 500[®] Index) by sizing the short positions based on the relative Betas of the long positions compared to the short positions.
+For example, when the Betas of the short positions are higher than the Betas of the long positions, fewer dollars of short positions are needed to offset the Betas of the long positions than in the short positions), but will still be "market neutral" on a Beta-adjusted basis.
 A "Beta-adjusted market neutral" strategy typically seeks to derive total returns strictly from stock picking Alpha, with none of the return over time coming from the general up and down movement of the broader stock market (described further below).
 Over time, since the Market Neutral Fund is Beta-adjusted market neutral, the Market Neutral Fund's total return is expected to be largely independent of the positive or negative total returns of the broad stock market.